rcsgrv/EclipseSoftwareHelpDesk/README.md

 ### Integration Testing

-The Eclipse Software Help Desk includes comprehensive integration tests covering ticket management and user management, in addition to application security features.
+The Eclipse Software Help Desk application contains integration tests that cover core functionality, such as authentication, form validation, and ticket/user management.

 To run these tests locally, ensure that your virtual environment is activated and dependencies are installed, then run the following in the terminal: